-In addition to the Planning Council meetings every month, NFRMPO staff reports to three committees: the Technical Advisory Committee (TAC), Larimer County Mobility Committee (LCMC), and Weld County Mobility Committee (WCMC).
+In addition to the Planning Council meetings every month, NFRMPO staff reports to three committees: the Technical Advisory Committee (TAC), Larimer County Mobility Committee (LCMC), Weld County Mobility Committee (WCMC), and Joint Mobility Committee.
 Public comment periods are provided at each meeting.

-TAC: TAC consists of technical staff from member communities, CDOT, transit agencies, NoCo Bike & Ped Collaborative, RAQC, CDPHE-APCD, FHWA, FTA, and a representative of the senior community.
-Meetings are held at the Windsor Recreation Center on the third Wednesday of every month.
+TAC: TAC consists of technical staff from member communities, CDOT, transit agencies, NoCo Bike & Ped Collaborative, RAQC, CDPHE-APCD, FHWA, FTA, and a representative of the mobility community.
+Meetings are held in a hybrid format, with the in-person portion held at the Windsor Recreation Center on the third Wednesday of every month.
+The virtual portion is accessible through the NFRMPO's GoToMeeting account.
 Meeting packets are uploaded to the NFRMPO website each month one week prior to the meeting, as are handouts and minutes.
-The meeting packet is distributed through a listserv one week prior to each meeting.
+The meeting packet is distributed through a listsery one week prior to each meeting.
 Opportunity for public comment is provided at the beginning and end of every meeting.

-LCMC: The LCMC is the Local Coordinating Council (LCC) for the portion of the NFRMPO within Larimer County, which includes the communities of Berthoud, Fort Collins, Loveland, Timnath, and portions of Windsor.
+LCMC: The LCMC is the Local Coordinating Council (LCC) for Larimer County, including areas both outside and within the portion of the NFRMPO within Larimer County, which includes the communities of Berthoud, Fort Collins, Loveland, Timnath, and portions of Windsor.
 Representatives from transit agencies, human service agencies, and private transportation companies provide input on mobility needs for older adults and individuals with disabilities.
-Meetings are held on the fourth Thursday of every other month at the NFRMPO office in Fort Collins.
-Meeting packets are uploaded each month one week prior to the meeting and are distributed via email through a listserv.
-Opportunity for public comment is provide at the beginning of every meeting.
+Meetings are held on the fourth Thursday of every other month at the NFRMPO office in Fort Collins as well as virtually via Microsoft Teams.
+Meeting packets are uploaded each month one week prior to the meeting and are distributed via email through a listsery.
+Opportunity for public comment is provided at the beginning of every meeting.

-WCMC: The WCMC is the LCC for the portion of the NFRMPO within Weld County, which includes the communities of Eaton, Evans, Garden City, Greeley, Johnstown, LaSalle, Milliken, Severance, and Windsor.
+WCMC: The WCMC is the LCC for Weld County, including areas both within and outside the portion of the NFRMPO within Weld County, which includes the communities of Eaton, Evans, Garden City, Greeley, Johnstown, LaSalle, Milliken, Severance, and Windsor.
 Representatives from transit agencies, human service agencies, and private transportation companies provide input on mobility needs for older adults and individuals with disabilities.
-Meetings are held on the fourth Tuesday of every other month and meeting locations rotate through member agencies' offices.
+Meetings are held on the fourth

+Tuesday of every other month and meeting locations rotate through member agencies' offices as well as virtually via Microsoft Teams.
 Meeting packets are uploaded each month one week prior to the meeting and are distributed via email through a listserv.
 Opportunity for public comment is provided at the beginning of every meeting.